Skip to content

 This is particularly useful when reviewing overscan content, partial renders, or multi-pass compositing where different elements have different data extents.

-The EXR window overlay is enabled from the Overlays menu and activates automatically when an EXR file with mismatched data/display windows is detected.
+The EXR window overlay is enabled from its dedicated button in the View tab toolbar.
+Right-click the button to access settings.
+The overlay activates automatically when an EXR file with mismatched data/display windows is detected.

 Matte Overlay